-Staff wellbeing remains strong and the wellbeing team continue to meet to ensure staff are well supported in their roles.
-We aim for high outcomes for all pupils and meet with staff to monitor the progress of pupils.
-Attendance and punctuality targets of 97% remain in place.
+Staff wellbeing remains strong and the wellbeing committee continue to meet to ensure staff are well supported in their roles.
+The academy aims for high outcomes for all pupils and leaders meet regularly with staff to monitor pupil progress.
+An attendance and punctuality target of 97% remain in place.